Skip to main content

 01How much does eBay charge per sale in 2026?

-For most categories, eBay charges a Final Value Fee of 13.6% on the total transaction (item + shipping), plus a per-order fee of $0.30 (orders ≤ $10) or $0.40 (orders > $10).
-Add an international fee of 1.65% if the buyer is outside your country, Promoted Listings if you use them, and a monthly Store subscription if you have one.
-On a typical $50 + $5 shipping sale with no extras, you net about $47 after fees — roughly 85% of gross.
+For most categories, eBay charges 13.6% FVF on the total (item + shipping), plus $0.30 (orders ≤$10) or $0.40 (orders >$10) per-order.
+Add 1.65% international fee, Promoted Listings if you use them, and a monthly Store subscription.
+On a $50 + $5 shipping sale with no extras, you net ~$47 — about 85% of gross.

 02Why is the Final Value Fee different for each category?